The 3 Major Changes in Your Urine to Keep an Eye Out For

 Medical Causes

-Dehydration and concentration of urine in the bladder is a common source of orange-colored urine.
-However, more serious conditions such as liver dysfunction and bile duct dysfunction can also be factors.
+Dehydration and urine concentration in the bladder are common sources of orange-colored urine.
+However, more serious conditions such as liver dysfunction and bile duct dysfunction can also be contributors to discoloration.

 Food Causes